open-telemetry/opentelemetry.io/content/en/docs/go/getting-started.md

 	ctx := context.Background()
 	bsp := sdktrace.NewBatchSpanProcessor(exporter)
 	tp := sdktrace.NewTracerProvider(sdktrace.WithSpanProcessor(bsp))

-	defer func() { _ = tp.Shutdown(ctx) }()
+	// Handle this error in a sensible manner where possible defer func() { _ = tp.Shutdown(ctx) }()
 ```

 This block of code will create a new batch span processor, a type of span processor that batches up multiple spans over a period of time, that writes to the exporter we created in the previous step.
-You can see examples of other uses for span processors in [this file](https://github.com/open-telemetry/opentelemetry-go/blob/v0.15.0/sdk/trace/span_processor_example_test.go).
-We also created an instance of Go context.
+You can see examples of other uses for span processors in [this file](https://github.com/open-telemetry/opentelemetry-go/blob/v0.16.0/sdk/trace/span_processor_example_test.go).
+We also created an instance of a Go context.
 It will be used later to store some important data.

 ## Creating a Meter Provider